Olisehgenesis/Bill-Bill-Rewards/readme.md

 ### Get Started Today!

-Join BillBuddy Rewards and transform your shopping experience.
-Whether you're a savvy shopper looking to maximize your purchases or a business aiming to boost customer loyalty, BillBuddy Rewards has something for you.
+Join RewardTribe Rewards and transform your shopping experience.
+Whether you're a savvy shopper looking to maximize your purchases or a business aiming to boost customer loyalty, RewardTribe Rewards has something for you.

 Ready to revolutionize your rewards experience?
 Sign up now and start earning!